-supply/high demand in the Town, indicating that any new market-rate or affordable units would attract net new households to the area.
-The picture is largely the same with respect to rental properties, with median contract rent in the Town of \$18,888 per year (\$1,574 per month; source: 2014-2018 American Community Survey.)
-As described below in the "Comparable Spaces" section of this report, we understand that the units in the proposed Project are anticipated to be priced attractively in the market for both market-rate and affordable units.
+averages.
+This SPI figure again demonstrates that housing is in short supply/high demand in the Town, indicating that any new market-rate or affordable units would attract net new households to the area.
+The picture is largely the same with respect to rental properties, with median contract rent in the Town of \$18,888 per year (\$1,574 per month; source: 2014-2018 American Community Survey).
+As described below in the "Comparable Spaces" section of this report, we understand that the units in the proposed Project are anticipated to be priced attractively in the market.

-Housing affordability can also be assessed by calculating the household income threshold for the area.
-This threshold represents the minimum income required to be considered not "burdened" by housing costs.
-The general rule of thumb is a household should pay no more than 28% of income on housing costs.
-Using the 2020 Median Home Value for the Town, we are able to calculate a household income threshold of \$76,886, which is slightly below the actual median household income \$77,899.
-However, as shown in the table below, approximately 24% of households earn an income that would be considered "burdened" by housing costs (ie. all households earning \$74,999 or less).
-Therefore, there is a clear and demonstrated need for additional housing units in the Town of Brookhaven that serve this otherwise "burdened" set of residents.
+MRB Group also assessed housing affordability by calculating the household income threshold for the area.
+The household income threshold is the minimum income required to be considered not "burdened" by housing costs.
+The general rule of thumb is that a household should pay no more than 28% of income on housing costs.
+Using the 2020 Median Home Value for the Town (\$360,192), we are able to calculate a household income threshold of \$93,900, which is slightly below the actual median household income \$99,028.
+Therefore, the median household can generally afford the median home.
+However, as shown in the table below, over 37% of households earn an income that would be considered "burdened" by median housing costs for an owner-occupied unit.